31 Perennial Flowers For Shaded Gardens With Limited Sun

 The virginia bluebell blooms in early spring, and prefers partial shade.

-Reaching two feet, this plant thrives in zones 3 through 8, as long as it has moist, well-drained soil.
-Living up to its name, Virginia bluebell blooms look like tiny blue bells.
-Virginia Bluebells are also native to Virginia.
-It is important to know that the foliage of this plant fades after it blooms in early spring.
-Therefore, it is a good idea to pair them with other plant types.
-So, you do not end up with a bald spot in your garden in the summer.
+Reaching two feet, this plant thrives in zones 3 through 9, as long as it has moist, well-drained soil.
+Living up to its name, the Virginia bluebell flowers look like tiny bells.
+It is also native to Virginia.
+The foliage of this plant fades after it blooms in early spring.
+Therefore, it is a good idea to pair them with other plant types so you don’t end up with a bald spot in your garden in the summer.

 Final Thoughts